smallk/smallk/sphinx/source/pages_smallkAPI.rst

 	void HierNmf2(const unsigned int num_clusters)

-This function performs hierarchical clustering on the loaded matrix, generating the number of clusters specified by the ‘num_clusters’ argument.
+This function performs hierarchical clustering on the loaded matrix, generating the number of clusters specified by the ``num_clusters`` argument.
 For an overview of the hierarchical clustering process, see the description below for the hierclust command line application.

 This function generates two output files in the output directory: `assignments_N.csv` and `tree_N.{json, xml}`.
 Here N is the number of clusters specified as an argument, and the tree file can be in either JSON XML format.